 On PS5, there are already plenty of options for those who enjoy wielding heavy weaponry and unloading lead into bad guys.
 The following list represents the best FPS games on PS5, but it's not up to us — the running order is entirely decided by you.
 By rating any FPS titles on the console, you'll be having a direct impact on this page.
 Use the search bar below to find a game, then leave a rating to influence this list.

-A game will need at least 50 ratings before it's included in this article.
+A game will need at least 20 ratings in order to show up in this article.
 Reckon an important FPS game is missing from the list?
 Make sure to rate it, and once it has enough, it'll take its rightful place among the rest.

-Enough chatter, anyway — let's get down to business.
-Below, you'll find a list of the best FPS games on PS5 — as voted for by you.
+Enough jibber-jabber — let's get down to business.
+Below, you'll find a list of the best FPS games on PS5, as voted for by you.

 Left 4 Dead lovers rejoice: it's back, albeit under a different name.
 Back 4 Blood is a zombie-popping co-op FPS that tasks a team of four with surviving through numerous missions while fighting back the horde.
 It's a grisly post-apocalyptic romp that emphasises teamwork to overcome the sheer number of shufflers inching towards you.
 A card-based loot and upgrades system means that you can run through the campaign many times and find new equipment to use or tactics to employ.
 A great time with a few friends, the only ones groaning about this shooter are the zombies themselves.